 Upon more profound thought, Galacti understands that the Serpent’s goal is to separate God from humankind—why?
 For the pure fun of it?
 And how about God?
 He has to furnish a lot of answers.
 He is all-powerful.
 He represents love, how can He lose?
 He lets the Serpent play out his scheme, and as a result, God has to oust humankind, effectively separating them from His presence-protected Garden.
 Humans even get the rotten end of the deal, as though they’re pawns moved around the board at will, a ball in a soccer game kicked around at whim—and it looks like the Serpent is winning the match.
 What kind of God is that?

 Why didn’t God make it ‘easier’ rather than more difficult with the Serpent on humanity’s back?
 If God is good (that’s what the ‘fairytale’ biblical narrative says), how can evil be so rampant, how can pain, suffering, war, hunger, anguish, and crying fill our existence?
 If God cannot do evil, where did bad originate?
 How can there be a villain in God’s world?
 Why didn’t God eliminate the villain before he got to the villain stage?
 Why didn’t He eradicate the rogue afterward?
 Why does the Benevolent tolerate the dastardly?

 There’s a lot of explaining to be done.
 But the audience wants a sequel to the play.

 This blog post is an excerpt from chapter 5.8 of the book Origin of the Universe

 Click here and reread the Further Study at the bottom of the page to see that H6175 corresponds to ‘guile.’
 It is this trickery that animates the serpent and continually motivates it to oppose God’s plan and humiliate humankind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Serpent Uses its Lying Nature to Separate Humanity from God
+Please use the Social Network links just below to share this information from The Explanation, The Serpent Uses its Lying Nature to Separate Humanity from God